Explore Our Historic Site

 With the support of the Cardinia Shire the Friends of Kurth Kiln will stage a Seniors Week function early in October.
 See our Flyer Read More...

 The Booklet about Dr Kurth and his work was produced by the Friends of Kurth Kiln and launched at our 2014 Heritage Festival by the State Member for Gembrook, Brad Battin MP.
-Launch of our new "Walking for Pleasure" booklet is scheduled for Saturday 12 November at 10:30am at the kiln site.
+Launch of our new "Walking for Pleasure" booklet took place is on Saturday 12 November at 10:30am at the kiln site.
+Some 50 dignitaries. members and guests attended.
 Read More...

 The VNPA in conjunction with the Friends of Bunyip State Park presented a 'Nature Watch' Community Day in Gembrook.
 See our Poster Read More...